tbxiao/chauff.github.io/portfolio.md

 ## Notes

+> Freud: Love and work..work and love..what else is there really?

 Preliminary understanding of uncertainty quantification [[PDF]](../documents//understand-uq.pdf)

 A simple analysis between the Kolmogorov scale and molecular mean free path [[PDF]](../documents//kolmogorov-mfp.pdf)